Martchus/tageditor/README.md

 - Large file information is not shown when using Qt WebEngine
 - It is recommend you to create backups before editing because I can not test whether the library works with all kind of files (when forcing rewrite a backup is always created)
 - underlying library: Matroska files composed of more than one segment aren't tested yet and might not work.
+- Also note the issue tracker on GitHub